Marc Riley

-Marc Riley (born 10 July 1961 in Manchester) is an English radio DJ, alternative rock critic, musician, and former music businessman.
+Marc Riley (born 10 July 1961) is an English radio DJ, alternative rock critic, musician, and former music businessman.
 He currently presents on BBC Radio 6 Music.

-Formerly a member of the Fall, he co-owned a record label, In-Tape, and also worked as a record plugger for bands such as Massive Attack, Pixies, Cocteau Twins and Happy Mondays.
+Formerly a member of The Fall, he co-owned a record label, In-Tape, and also worked as a record plugger for bands such as Massive Attack, Pixies, Cocteau Twins and Happy Mondays.
 Riley has worked in radio since about 1991; for 14 years of that he worked with Mark Radcliffe on BBC Radio 5 and BBC Radio 1, during which time he was known as Lard.
 He joined 6 Music in April 2004.

 Musical career

-Born and raised in Manchester, Riley was in a band at school called the Sirens with Craig Scanlon and Steve Hanley (both of whom were later members of the Fall).
+Riley was born on 10 July 1961 in Manchester.
+Raised in Manchester, Riley was in a band at school called the Sirens with Craig Scanlon and Steve Hanley (both of whom were later members of the Fall).
 Riley was an early fan of the Fall, and worked for the group as a roadie.
 He was added to the line-up, playing bass, in May 1978.
 Riley's recording debut was the Fall's second single, "It's the New Thing", and their debut album Live at the Witch Trials.

 Riley switched to guitar and keyboards in 1979 and held this position with the Fall, until he fell out with Mark E. Smith in 1982, during the group's first tour of Australia and New Zealand.
-Riley was sacked by Smith – according to Smith this occurred on Riley's wedding day.
+Riley was dismissed by Smith – according to Smith this occurred on Riley's wedding day.
 Riley was actually married on Christmas Eve 1982 and remained in the Fall until January 1983, when Smith met Riley in the Old Garratt pub, Princess Street, and told him that the group was undertaking a European tour without him and should it not work out he would be asked back.

 Riley is quoted as saying "Joining The Fall was the second best thing that ever happened to me in my working life.
 The best thing was getting kicked out".

-Later in 1983, Riley began to record under the name Marc Riley with The Creepers (later The Creepers).
+Later in 1983, Riley began to record under the name 'Marc Riley with The Creepers' (later The Creepers).
 Steve Hanley, Paul Hanley and Craig Scanlon, while remaining members of the Fall, played on Riley's first solo single, "Favourite Sister".
 Riley released several albums during the following years.